qualcomm-linux/build-guide/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

       sudo systemctl start docker

--  **Error response from daemon: Get “https://registry-1.docker.io/v2/”:
-   http: server gave HTTP response to HTTPS client**
+-  **Error response from daemon: Get “https://registry-1.docker.io/v2/”: http: server gave HTTP response to HTTPS client**

    Add an internal Docker registry mirror (internal setting for Qualcomm network).

    .. note::

       Do not include # comments in the JSON configuration file.

-             Using a tab instead of space and other invisible whitespace characters may break the proper work of JSON configuration files and may lead to ``docker.service`` failing to start.
+Using a tab instead of space and other invisible whitespace characters might break the functionality of JSON configuration files and might also lead to ``docker.service`` failing to start.

    ::